-We place a very high degree of importance on our Early Recovery Life Skills group.
+We place a very high degree of importance on navigating the challenges of early recovery successfully.

 You Can Change

 Two fundamental messages are delivered to clients in these sessions:

 First, that you can change your behavior in ways that will make it easier to stay abstinent and engage the recovery process.

 Secondly, the group sessions will provide you with proven strategies and opportunities to practice them in real life terms.

 Professional treatment can be one source of information and support.

 To Fully Benefit From Treatment